Rural Development Academy

 The Rural Development Academy (RDA) (পল্লী উন্নয়ন একাডেমী) is a specialized rural development institution in Sherpur Upazila of Bogra District, Bangladesh for training, research and action research.
 It was established on 19 June 1974.

-The total area of The Rural Development Academy is about 48.50 hectares which includes office, residence, school & college, play ground, children's park and other establishments and about 29.50 hectares has been earmarked for demonstration farm for undertaking research in farming, horticulture, floriculture, tissue culture, pisciculture, livestock, Poultry etc.
+The total area of the Rural Development Academy is about 48.50 hectares, which includes offices, residences, a school and college, a playground, a children's park, and other establishments; about 29.50 hectares has been earmarked for a demonstration farm for undertaking research in farming, horticulture, floriculture, tissue culture, pisciculture, livestock, poultry, and other fields.

 The Rural Development Academy is an autonomous body.
 This institution is officiated with the Rural Development and Co-operatives Division of the Ministry of Local Government, Rural Development & Co-operatives (LGRDC).